kmfriesen/Amazon_Vine_Analysis/README.md

 - Out of the 20677 5-star reviews, only 65 were paid

 3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
-- 38.2% of the Vine reviews were 5-stars, which leaves 54.5% of the reviews to people that were un-paid.
+- 38.2% of the Vine reviews were 5-stars, which leaves 54.5% of the reviews to people that were un-paid

 # Summary